Overv/Open.GL/content/articles-en/geometry.md

 We'll start by declaring two very simple vertex and fragment shaders at the top of the file.
 The vertex shader simply forwards the position attribute of each point and the fragment shader always outputs red.
 Nothing special there.

->I've made use here of a very convenient C++11 feature, known as raw string
->literals.
-It is a lot more convenient to use than the multiline string syntax
->we've used before.

 Let's also add a helper function to create and compile a shader: